Promineo-Tech/frontend-technologies/Week2/readme.md

 </head>
 ```

-> Note: `<link>` tags can also be used to bring in other types of external resources that are not stylesheets.

 </details>

 ### Reset CSS

 By default, browsers apply their own set of styling rules to the elements inside of an HTML file.
 For example, buttons, headings, paragraphs, and other elements come by default with some margin, padding, borders, and other CSS styling.
-This can often lead to headaches when attempting to replicate styling across browsers.
-Fortunately, developers can use a `reset css` file to remove all default styling from a browser, and essentially start from scratch with total control over the styling of a page.
+Developers can use a `reset css` file to remove all default styling from a browser, and essentially start from scratch with total control over the styling of a page.

 For a link to a premade reset css file, see here: https://meyerweb.com/eric/tools/css/reset/